FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 After that, the lexer and the parser will mark that an experimental feature was lexed/parsed; and a check will guarantee that no disabled experimental was parsed.

-The error message will have a message explaining that the feature is experimental and a Github link for more details on the stabilization lifecycle.
+The error message will have a message explaining that the feature is experimental and a GitHub link for more details on the stabilization lifecycle.

 ```rust
 // always parse new syntax